8 Tips for Successful Program Management

 The difference between project portfolio management, multi-project management, and program management

 The program manager / program director is responsible for a program, consisting of several subprojects within the framework of the program.
-This person is often simultaneously head of the project office and/or program management office (PgrO).
-The program manager’s responsibilities can include the following, which they handle with the team’s support:
+This person is often simultaneously head of the project office and / or program management office (PgrO).
+Program management tasks, which program managers handle with their team’s support, are the following:

 • Launching projects for the program